 This project will collect information from the records about the mother and your child.
-Information regarding the mother's age, weight, height, number of previous pregnancies, information regarding the current pregnancy, as well as the delivery, and what happens to the baby, will be collected from the Swedish Pregnancy Registry, the delivery record and, when applicable, from the patient chart from the neonatal ward.
+Information regarding the mother's age, weight, height, number of previous pregnancies, information regarding the current pregnancy, as well as the delivery, and what happens to the baby, will be collected from the delivery record, and, where applicable, from the patient chart from the neonatal ward.
 Your responses and results will be processed so that unauthorized persons may not access them.
 The data collected will be coded and processed only by those who are responsible for the study.
 Independent quality assessors may also access the information.
 The code key will be kept in a secure location and will only be accessible to the study team.
 The information is subject to secrecy, pursuant to the Public Access to Information and Secrecy Act (2009:400).